 - Fun – yes, fun, that is allowed and we must make sure that students enjoy rehearsals.
 Stop every now and again and chat about something or have a joke.
 Don’t pretend you are the LSO and just make sure that rehearsals are benefiting everyone.

 - Make sure you can SAY YES.
 What I mean by this is you need to ensure that your groups are in a position to perform at the drop of a hat.
 If SLT come along and ask for music at something, make sure that they can have it.
 If someone important is visiting the school or there is an important local event then just make sure that you have something ready.
-So prepare for background music, music that can be played over and over.
+Prepare for background music, music that can be played over and over.
 My Big band played up at Legoland the other day.
 So we arranged “Everything is Awesome” quickly and we also have an extensive repertoire.
 Playing for 90 minutes was therefore a breeze – and literally it was as it was so flipping cold!

 - Get parents onside and communicate with them constantly.
 Make a parents Facebook page, get an email contact list and just keep them well informed about everything.